Abstract

 1. Batch Processing Mandate

-Essential: Always use batch processing for 100+ records with 250–500 records per batch.
-New DataHandler instance per batch.
+Essential: Always use batch processing for 100+ records, with 250–500 records per batch.
+Instantiate a new DataHandler per batch.

 2. Feature Toggles

 High Impact: enableLogging = false, bypassAccessCheckForRecords = true, checkStoredRecords = false.
-Disable versioning via TCA.
+Deactivate versioning via TCA.

 3. Transaction Wrapping

 Data Integrity: Wrap batch logic in Doctrine transactions: beginTransaction(), commit(), rollback().
-Atomicity guaranteed.
+Guarantees atomicity.

 4. Deferred Cache Clearing

 Efficiency: Avoid per-record cache clearing.
-Use a single cache:flush after the complete operation for maximum performance.
+Perform a single cache:flush after the complete operation for maximum performance.

 7.3 Code Template: Version-Agnostic Bulk Import